 Another option to consider is living outside of city limits.
 Suburbs can be cheaper, but living in the Texas countryside can mean far more space to move around in at far lower costs.
 You may have a longer commute, but the reduced cost of housing can more than make up for the extra gas money spent each month.

 However, if you're in the group of having more money to spend, you absolutely should consider moving to a more conveniently located spot nearer to your work and other amenities.

-Can You Afford to Relocate?
+Can I Afford to Relocate?

 Whether you desperately need to find a cheaper place to stay or have a wider set of options thanks to a better job or bigger paycheck, the initial costs of moving can be pretty steep.
 Breaking a lease or paying deposits can be quite costly, and even if you have the money for the monthly payments, you might not have the money available to relocate immediately.

 That's why you should consider a small loan from a personal loan lender like Atlas Credit.
-With the extra boost to your finances, you can successfully relocate yourself and your family to a new spot, and pay the loan off over a 5 to 12 month period.
+With the extra boost to your finances, you can successfully relocate yourself and your family to a new spot, and pay the loan off over a 5 to 12-month period.

 About Atlas Credit